tldr-pages/tldr/pages/common/sha1sum.md

 `sha1sum --check {{filename.sha1}}`

-- Verify all files have matching chesksums but don't print OK for succefully verified file:
+- Only show a message for files for which verification fails:

 `sha1sum --check --quiet {{filename.sha1}}`